All India Lockdown: Malayalam Film Producers In Loggerheads With Theater Owners!

 Updated: Sunday, April 5, 2020, 0: 37 [IST]

-The all India lockdown has undoubtedly affected the lifestyle of the citizens and virtually all the industries in the united kingdom.
-With regards to the film industry, things aren’t different.
-The Malayalam film industry is certainly going by way of a great crisis period, as all of the Vishu releases are cancelled, which led to a lack of around Rs.
+The all India lockdown has undoubtedly affected the daily life of the citizens and almost all the industries in the country.
+When it comes to the film industry, things are not different.
+The Malayalam film industry is going through a great crisis period, as all the Vishu releases are cancelled, which resulted in a loss of around Rs.
 300 Crores.
-Now, the Malayalam film theater and producers owners come in loggerheads, because of the same.
-Recently, Malayala Manorama daily had published a tale, where some leading producers revealed they’re in financial meltdown despite their films did very well at the box office.
-Based on the producers and distributors, they to get a total level of around Rs yet.
-23 Crores from the theater owners, that is the collection created by the recent Malayalam blockbusters including Mammootty’s Shylock, Kunchacko Boban’s Anjaam Pathiraa, Prithviraj Sukumaran-Biju Menon duo’s Ayyappanum Koshiyum, and Dulquer Salmaan’s Varane Avashaymund.
+Now, the Malayalam film producers and theater owners are in loggerheads, due to the same.
+Recently, Malayala Manorama daily had published a story, in which some leading producers revealed they are in financial crisis despite their films did extremely well at the box office.
+According to the producers and distributors, they yet to receive a total amount of around Rs.
+23 Crores from the theater owners, which is the collection made by the recent Malayalam blockbusters including Mammootty’s Shylock, Kunchacko Boban’s Anjaam Pathiraa, Prithviraj Sukumaran-Biju Menon duo’s Ayyappanum Koshiyum, and Dulquer Salmaan’s Varane Avashaymund.